inc-code-warrior/job-relocation/README.md

 # job-relocation
-Personal project that scraped LinkedIn and church website for location data.
+Personal project that scraped LinkedIn jobs and a church website to retrieve location data.
 This data was later manually imported into Google Maps to look at distances between job openings and chapel locations.

 ## Setup
 1. Install chromedriver from